jasparagus/TheKeepersOfMordrin/README.md

 ## Output Folders

-These are the home folders for the output materials.
+These are the home folders for the various output materials, such as chapter text and outlines, corresponding to the various targeted adaptations.
 By co-locating compiled outputs (`.pdf`) and chapter-specific inline illustration images (`.png`) along with the raw text (`.md`), we prevent relative linking issues and keep assets logically grouped within their respective adaptation folders.

 The three subfolders correspond to the 3 adaptations: